taovietducofficial/taovietducofficial/README.md

 <img width="33%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

-I am a Data Engineer with a strong foundation in software development, focused on combining data expertise and software solutions.
-I work to optimize systems and improve business processes for efficiency and impact.
+As a Data Engineer with strong Software Engineering skills, I am passionate about combining deep data expertise with software development to build comprehensive and high-performance systems.

+With one year of experience in system analysis, Data Warehouse design, data cleansing, and ETL processes, I integrate these with full-stack development to create well-rounded software solutions.

+My focus is on system optimization, innovation, and business process improvement, ensuring every project achieves maximum efficiency and impact.